iconify/website/docs/icons/json.md

 ## Contents

-Unlike full package, where all data for icon set is stored in one file, indivudual icon sets split data in several files, so you can load only data you need:
+Unlike full package, where all data for icon set is stored in one file, individual icon sets split data in several files, so you can load only data you need:

 - `[file]icons.json` contains icon set in `[type]IconifyJSON` format, without any metadata.
 - `[file]info.json` contains icon set information in `[type]IconifyInfo` format.